GoofyNest/HardwareSpoofing/step-3 (Monitor).md

 # 🖥️ Monitor Spoofing Guide

-**This step is done after you have freshly reinstalled Windows
+**This step is only done after you have freshly reinstalled Windows**

 > [!IMPORTANT]
 > If you're experiencing black screens after spoofing or restarting your PC, disable FreeSYNC/SYNC in your monitor’s on-screen panel settings before proceeding.